tssp/protoc-gen-uml/README.md

 ### General

 In general messages and enumerations get transformed directly to class and enum entities inside UML.
 Each scalar field type of a message get transformed to its Java counterpart (for the sake of convenience).
 All non-scalar field types become message types.

 ### Nested Types

 Nested types and its field are be treated as descriped above, except their type name.
 The name gets prefixed with its enclosing type's name separated by double colon.

 ### OneOf Types

 To properly reflect the idea of oneOf-fields, the get transformed to a separate class with a special stereotype.
 The fields that are part of the oneOf-group are moved to the new type.
 Type name of the new class is a camel-cased variant of the original field name prefixed with the enclosing type as described above.

 ### Map Types

 Maps are treated as simple field types with two parameters.
 Even though protoc creates artificial nested types for maps, they are omitted.

 ### Multiplicity

 TBD

+### Polymorphism

+TBD

+(Proto2 extensions)[https://developers.google.com/protocol-buffers/docs/proto#extensions] will be transformed to normal fields.

+There is not yet a special representation for (any types)[https://developers.google.com/protocol-buffers/docs/proto3#any] planned.
+Since the actual type of the content of the field is only known at runtime, it can not be properly represented.
+Ideas?

+## Configuration

+The plugin comes with a plenty of configuration options, controlling the output behavior.
+There is not yet a proper idea of integrating it into the protoc CLI.
+Using the default protoc meachanism seems to be too verbose.

+The configuration switches can be found in the [application.conf](src/main/resources/application.conf).

 ## Plans and Roadmap